DmIvanov/DmIvanov.github.io/_posts/2025-04-07-complexity-0-introduction.md

 share: true
 ---

-This is the first part of the Complexity series.
-In this article we will touch upon what exactly **complexity** is, how can we measure it and why should we care about it at all.
+This is the introduction for the _Complexity series_ - a set of articles where we will explore the causes of complexity in our projects (not only related to the code) and the ways to minimise it.
+In this piece we will touch upon what exactly **complexity** is, how can we measure it and why should we care about it at all.
+In the

 The topic is mostly relevant for ones who spend decent amount of work time reading and maintaining existing code.
 I know there are developers and teams who produce and ship projects without maintaining them afterward.
 For them the problem is not so relevant I believe.